 For our workflow to be command line driven, we need to be able to call software from the command line.
-Whilst much of the software we have installed as automatically made this possible, it is not universally the case.
-Here we will make the extra few changes we need to complete the installation guide.
+Whilst much of the software we have installed has automatically made this possible, it is not universally the case.
+Here we will make the extra few changes to complete the installation guide.

 You will need local administration rights for your computer, but you should have these on your personal computers or ones owned by the Department.

 Right-click on Computer.
 Then go to “Properties” and select the tab “Advanced System settings”.
 Choose “Environment Variables” and select “Path” from the list of system variables.

 Choose “Edit” and append (i.e., do not overwrite the previous value):

 to the variable value – make sure the rest remains as it is and do not include spaces between the “;” and the text.